openstack/openstack-ansible/doc/source/admin/openstack-operations/managing-images.rst

       $ lxc-attach -n `lxc-ls -1 | grep utility | head -n 1`

-Use the openstack client within the utility container to manage all glance images.
+Use the OpenStack client within the utility container to manage all glance images.
-`See the openstack client official documentation on managing images
+`See the OpenStack client official documentation on managing images
 <https://docs.openstack.org/image-guide/create-images-manually.html>`_.